-We have audited the accompanying statements of consolidated financial position of Biophytis S.A. (the Company) as of December 31, 2021 and 2020, the related statements of consolidated operations, consolidated comprehensive loss, consolidated cash flows and changes in consolidated shareholders' equity for each of the three years in the period ended December 31, 2021, and the related notes (collectively referred to as the "consolidated financial statements").
-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company at December 31, 2021 and 2020, and the results of its operations and its cash flows for each of the three years in the period ended December 31, 2021, in accordance with International Reporting Standards as issued by the International Accounting Standards Board ("IFRS") and in accordance with International Financial Reporting Standards as endorsed by the European Union.
+We have audited the accompanying statement of consolidated financial position of Biophytis S.A. (the Company) as of December 31, 2021, the related consolidated statement of profit or loss, consolidated statement of profit or loss and other comprehensive profit or loss, statement of changes in consolidated shareholders' equity and statement of consolidated cash flows for each of the two years in the period ended December 31, 2021, and the related notes (collectively referred to as the "consolidated financial statements").
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company at December 31, 2021, and the results of its operations and its cash flows for each of the two years in the period ended December 31, 2021, in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board ("IFRS") and in accordance with International Financial Reporting Standards as endorsed by the European Union.